 You’ll be having tons of fun in the sun when visiting Costa Rica, but it’s important that you protect your skin while out in the elements.

-Reef-safe sun protection is made without chemicals that are known to poison the coral reef and other marine wildlife.
+Reef-safe sun protection is made without chemicals known to poison the coral reef and other marine wildlife.
 My favorite reef-safe sunscreen is the Sun Bum Mineral SPF 30 Sunscreen Spray.
-It’s water-resistant and won’t leave you with that sticky feeling that many spray sunscreens do.
+It’s water-resistant and won’t leave you with that sticky feeling many spray sunscreens do.

 See Related: Best Beaches in Costa Rica (Top Spots Ranked!)

-It’s best to bring these two items with you as you will probably spend double the amount or more if you were to buy them in Costa Rica.
+It’s best to bring these two items with you as you will probably spend double the amount or more if you buy them in Costa Rica.

 OFF!
 Deep Woods Insect Repellent is my go-to against various bugs and mosquitoes.
 It dries pretty quickly and also protects against tick bites.
 The smell of this one isn’t as strong and bothersome as some other brands I have tried.

-Running shoes can serve multiple purposes when it comes to the world of travel.
-They’re great when you have a long day of walking planned and are also a comfortable option when transiting through different airports and travel hubs.
+Running shoes can serve multiple purposes in the world of travel.
+They’re great when you plan a long day of walking and are also a comfortable option when transiting through different airports and travel hubs.

 Running shoes are the perfect choice for various outdoor activities.
 Trail runners also make a terrific, versatile addition to your packing list because you can use them in various situations, and they are usually lightweight and compact.